phusion/passenger_apt_automation/README.md

 There are three things you want to add support for a new distribution.

  1. Add a definition for this new distribution to `internal/lib/distro_info.rb` and `internal/lib/distro_info.sh`.
+ 2. Add the distribution's codename to the `DISTRIBUTIONS` variable's default value inside the `build` script.
- 2. Update the package definitions in `debian_specs/`.
+ 3. Update the package definitions in `debian_specs/`.
- 3. Build and publish packages for this distribution only.
+ 4. Build and publish packages for this distribution only.
 You can do that by running the build script with the `-d` option.

     For example, if the new distribution is Ubuntu 14.04 "trusty", then run: